JuliaDataScience/JuliaDataScience/contents/dataframes_join.md

 At the start of this chapter, we showed multiple tables and raised questions also related to multiple tables.
 However, we haven't talked about combining tables yet, which we will do in this section.
 In `DataFrames.jl`, combining multiple tables is done via _joins_.
-Joins are extremely powerful, but it might take a while to wrap your head around.
+Joins are extremely powerful, but it might take a while to wrap your head around them.
-It is not necessary to know the joins below by heart, the [`DataFrames.jl` documentation](https://DataFrames.juliadata.org/stable/man/joins/) along with this book will list them for you.
+It is not necessary to know the joins below by heart, because the [`DataFrames.jl` documentation](https://DataFrames.juliadata.org/stable/man/joins/), along with this book, will list them for you.
-But, it's essential to know that joins exists.
+But, it's essential to know that joins exist.
 If you ever find yourself looping over rows in a `DataFrame` and comparing it with other data, then you probably need one of the joins below.

 In @sec:dataframes, we've introduced the grades for 2020 with `grades_2020`: